glorixz/DNSResolver/README.md

-A simplified DNS resolver with caching and cname support.
+A DNS resolver with caching and cname support.

 Run with the following:
 DNSLookupService \<rootDNS\> {-p1}